unixorn/awesome-zsh-plugins/README.md

 ### [znap](https://github.com/marlonrichert/zsh-snap)

-**:zap:Znap** is a light-weight plugin manager for Zsh that's easy to grok.
+**:zap:Znap** is a light-weight plugin manager & Git repo manager for ZSH that's easy to grok.
+While tailored for ZSH plugins specifically, Znap also functions as a general-pupose utility for managing Git repos.

-Consisting of just ~16 kilobytes of source code (9 KB zipped), Znap does everything you need from a plugin manager, but without any bloat.
+Znap

 Znap can: